 (…existing texts…)

-(#3220)If the link on which the (Re)Association Request frame was received cannot be accepted by the AP MLD, the AP MLD shall treat the multi-link (re)setup as a failure and shall not accept any requested links.
+(#5303)

 (…existing texts…)

 TGbe editor: Modify 12.7.2 EAPOL-Key frames as follows: (track change on)

 12.7.2 EAPOL-Key frames

 Change item g) of the fifth paragraph as follows:

 g) Key RSC.
 This field (#4696)contains the current receive sequence counter (RSC) for the GTK being installed.
 It is used in message 3 of the 4-way handshake and message 1 of the group key handshake, where it is used to synchronize the IEEE 802.11 replay state.
 It may also be used in the Michael MIC Failure Report frame, to report the TSC field value of the frame experiencing a MIC failure.
 It shall contain 0 in other messages.
 If the RSC is less than 8 octets in length, it is stored in the first octets and the remaining octets are set to 0.
 The least significant octet of the RSC is in the first octet of the Key RSC field.
 The RSC for TKIP is the TKIP sequence number (TSC); for CCMP and GCMP it is the packet number (PN); see Table 12-8 (Key RSC field).